You’ve probably heard of gingivitis—or gum disease—from a million mouthwash ads. But you may not have heard of periodontitis.

 What is non-surgical periodontal treatment?

 That’s where non-surgical gum treatment comes in.
-This treatment cleans underneath your gums in areas that can’t be accessed during a typical cleaning.
+It’s a targeted deep cleaning that removes plaque and tartar underneath your gums in areas that can’t be accessed during a typical cleaning.

 Isn’t periodontitis a disease of older people?

 People who have heard about periodontitis often think it’s a disease that only older people get.
 But that’s a misconception.
-It’s true that the prevalence of periodontal disease increases with age: 70.1% of adults 65 years and older have periodontal disease, per the CDC.
+It’s true that the prevalence of periodontal disease increases with age: 70.1% of adults 65 years and older have periodontal disease, per the Centers for Disease Control and Prevention (CDC).
 But almost half of American adults over 30—47.2%—have periodontitis, showing that it’s very much a disease of the young as well.

 How long does non-surgical periodontal treatment take, and what does it cost?

 Because non-surgical periodontal treatment is more thorough than a typical cleaning, it requires more time to complete.
-To be sure we have enough time, we may need you to schedule another one to two visits.
+To be sure we have enough time, your treatment plan may require another one to two visits.
 Similarly, because this treatment is more complex than a typical cleaning, it may not be fully covered by your insurance, and you may have a higher out-of-pocket cost.

 We get that it’s not a great feeling to find out that you have to spend more time and money on a medical issue.
 (And, like any disease, periodontitis is a medical issue.)
 But ignoring periodontitis will end up creating more complex problems in the future that are far more time-consuming and expensive to deal with.
 We want to help you avoid that.